robertbernardbrown/Shorts/README.md

 ## Future Development

 * Add tests to ensure zipcode input
-* Add images and more visual esthetic
+* Add images and more visual aesthetic
 * Add functionality with hitting "enter" key
 * Optimize code for mobile